koaning/human-learn/paper.md

 ## Quick Comparison

-The example below shows how you can construct a `FunctionClassifier` that predicts according to the "woman and children first"-quote from the Titanic movie.
+The example below shows a `FunctionClassifier` that predicts all women and children from the upper class survive, based on the "woman and children first"-quote from the Titanic movie.

 ```python
 def make_prediction(dataf, age=15):